 - Teachers will also set a project that will cover other areas of the curriculum and upload guidance onto the class pages of the school website.

 - Teachers will try to make themselves available by email between 9.00 - 3.20pm if you wish to contact them for questions / support / response to work.
 Please email them at these addresses:

 Miss Fitch - Moore@shoreham.kent.sch.uk

 Please be aware that our staff have their own families too and may need to care for them or, in a worst case scenario, may also become ill themselves.
 Please therefore be understanding if a teacher does not reply to your emails.

-The teachers and support staff have worked extremely hard over the past few challenging weeks to prepare for home learning and will remain committed to supporting your children, as best they can, at this time.
+The teachers and support staff will continue to work worked extremely hard to prepare for home learning and will remain committed to supporting your children, as best they can, at this time.

 What is the school doing?

 - We are encouraging children to learn the importance of Catch It, Kill It, Bin It.

 - We are making sure that there are plenty of disposable paper tissues available on desks in the classrooms and soap/ hand wash available at the sinks.